Petrelll/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #A script that displays the last 10 lines of /etc/passwd

-#A script the first 10 lines of /etc/passwd
+#A script that first 10 lines of /etc/passwd

+#A script that displays the third line of the file iacta